-We recognise the huge opportunity that a single pot arrangement may bring, providing greater freedom to tailor our resources to the delivery of outcomes.
-We intend to make use of our single pot to support our Area and Neighbourhood programme through flexible use of both mainstream and SSCF funding - totalling around £2 million.
+We recognise the opportunity that a single pot arrangement may bring, providing greater freedom to tailor our resources to the delivery of outcomes.
+These opportunities however cannot yet be fully realised since continued reporting arrangements direct to relevant Government departments continue to be required.